 Equal Opportunity Office

-Our Mission: The Air Force Equal Opportunity Program ensures employment opportunity for all military members, civilian employees, and applicants for employment.
+The Air Force Equal Opportunity Program ensures employment opportunity for all military members, civilian employees, and applicants for employment.
 The program is a function of Air Force leadership and command.
-It provides outreach, training, and assistance through Alternative Dispute Resolution, civilian equal employment opportunity complaint processing, military equal opportunity complaint processing, reasonable accommodation, personal assistance services, human relations education, the Affirmative Employment Program, Special Emphasis Programs, and other related services and initiatives.
-The purpose of the Air Force Equal Opportunity Program is to prohibit and eradicate all forms of unlawful discrimination, harassment, and reprisal, and to foster a positive human relations climate, which promotes the full realization of equality of opportunity to all.
-The Air Force Equal Opportunity Program supports the continuous efforts of the Air Force to be a model employer and a lethal force.
+It provides outreach, training, and assistance through Negotiated Dispute Resolution, Civilian Equal Employment Opportunity (EEO) complaint processing, Military Equal Opportunity (MEO) complaint processing, Reasonable Accommodation, Personal Assistance Services, Equal Opportunity Training and Education, and other related services and initiatives.
+The purpose of the DAF Equal Opportunity Program is to prohibit and eradicate all forms of unlawful discrimination, harassment, and reprisal, and to foster a positive human relations climate, which promotes the full realization of equality of opportunity to all.
+The DAF Equal Opportunity Program supports the continuous efforts of the Air Force to be a model employer and a lethal force.

-Zero Tolerance for Unlawful Discrimination or Harassment: It is the policy of the United States Government, the Department of Defense, and the Air Force not to condone or tolerate unlawful discrimination or harassment of any kind.
+It is the policy of the United States Government, the Department of Defense, and the Air Force not to condone or tolerate unlawful discrimination or harassment of any kind.
 This zero-tolerance policy ensures that once unlawful discrimination or harassment is alleged, immediate and appropriate action is taken to investigate and resolve the allegations, and that unlawful behavior is stopped.
 Any Airman, military or civilian, who engages in unlawful discriminatory practices or harassment of any kind may face disciplinary action.
-Air Force equal opportunity policy compliance is a function of leadership and command.
-Leaders and commanders will ensure all types of unlawful discrimination or harassment are stopped, and behavior corrected as soon as possible once they are made aware.
+Department of the Air Force Equal Opportunity policy compliance is a function of leadership and command.
+Leaders and commanders will ensure all forms of unlawful discrimination or harassment are stopped, and behavior corrected as soon as possible once they are made aware.

 FIRST DUTY STATION

 1-hour mandatory briefing for military and civilians at their first permanent duty station.
-Provides in-depth lesson of EO issues and rights of complainant.
-Personnel must attend within 30 duty-days of arrival.
+This briefing provides in-depth lesson on EO issues and rights of a complainant.
+New personnel must attend this training within 30 duty-days (2 UTAs) of arrival.
+DAF Civilians will receive this training at their time of in-processing with the EEO Complaints Manager.

 KEY PERSONNEL BRIEFING